Monday - Friday 8:30am - 5pm

 Problem solving, reasoning and numeracy is one of the vital six areas of learning in early years teaching and involves the development of creativity and critical thinking.
 Babies and young children look for patterns and connections, learning to sort and match and count as they develop the skills to solve problems and make sense of the world around them.

-Building blocks are great ways of introducing shapes and the concept of how shapes fit together, early counting and colour recognition.
-Playtrays and jigsaws are great for building concentration and hand-eye coordination while developing rudimentary mathematical and reasoning skills.
+Building blocks are a great way of introducing shapes and the concept of how shapes fit together.
+They can also help with counting and colour recognition.
+In addition to building blocks there are other toys and puzzles which can help such as play trays and jigsaws.
+These are all great for building concentration and hand-eye coordination while developing rudimentary mathematical and reasoning skills.